-In this tutorial we will show you how to install and configuration Redis on Ubuntu 16.04.
-For those of you who didn’t know, Redis is an open source, BSD licensed, advanced key-value store.
+In this tutorial we will show you how to install Redis on Ubuntu 16.04 LTS.
+For those of you who didn’t know, Redis is an open-source, BSD licensed, advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
 Redis also supports datatypes such as Transitions, Publish and Subscribe.
 ‘Redis ’ is considered more powerful than ‘Memcache’ .
 It would be smart to bring ‘Redis’ into practice and put ‘Memcache’ down for a while.

 Install Redis on Ubuntu 16.04 LTS